 • Our personnel are well qualified, through education and certification, to administer your radiation therapy treatments.

 • Our equipment is appropriate for the treatment you will receive, and our facility meets or exceeds quality assurance and safety guidelines.

 When you see the ACR-ASTRO seal, you can rest assured that your treatment will be done at a facility that has met the highest level of quality and radiation safety.
 The facility and its personnel have gone through a comprehensive review to earn accreditation status by the American College of Radiology (ACR), a national professional organization serving more than 34,000 diagnostic/interventional radiologists, radiation oncologists, nuclear medicine physicians and medical physicists and The American Society for Radiation Oncology (ASTRO), a professional organization serving more than 10,000 radiation oncologists, medical physicists and other health care professionals involved in the treatment of cancer patients.

-The NMMC Cancer is also accredited by the Commission on Cancer (CoC) of the American College of Surgeons (ACoS).
+The NMMC Cancer Center is also accredited by the Commission on Cancer (CoC) of the American College of Surgeons (ACoS).
 NMMC is one of only two cancer treatment facilities in north Mississippi to have this accreditation, and the only one in the state to be accredited by both institutions.

 The NMMC Cancer Center received this accreditation after an on-site evaluation was completed by a physician surveyor.
 Accredited facilities demonstrate compliance with standards that represent the full scope of a cancer program, including cancer committee leadership, cancer data management, clinical services, research, community outreach and quality improvement.